calimarkus/JDPluginManager/README.md

 ## Overview

 Are you using a lot of XCode Plugins?
 This plugin makes it easy to install, update and remove them.
+It adds a new MenuItem `Plugins` in the Menu Bar of Xcode, as you can see in the screenshots.

 **Key Features:**